Systemic Inflammatory Response Syndrome (SIRS) and Sepsis

 • Certain heart valve abnormalities

 Sepsis has been reported to be the most common cause of death in the noncoronary intensive care unit.
-Note that it is sepsis (the immune system's response) that is usually the cause of death and not the infection.
-Therefore, it is crucial that the recognition of sepsis be made as quickly as possible.
-Delay in identifying sepsis limits the effectiveness of treatment.
+Note that sepsis (the immune system's response) is usually the cause of death, not the infection.
+Therefore, it is crucial to recognize sepsis as quickly as possible.
+Delays in identifying sepsis limit the effectiveness of treatment.